ogbuaguwizard/ogbuaguwizard/README.md

 ## Hi there 👋

+- 👶 Just beginning my journey in the tech. worldg
 - 💻 I’m currently working on **Html5 Game Dev**.
 - 📚 I’m currently learning **Game Dev**. and **Data science**
 - 👯 I’m looking to collaborate on **Html5 Game Dev.
 Projects**